apache/cordova-electron/DOCUMENTATION.md

 By default, `loadURL` loads a local HTML file which should be defined in `config.xml` under `content` tag.
 The `content` tag value can be a remote address (e.g. `http://`) or a path to a local HTML file using the `file://` protocol.

-However, it is also possible to override this option in the Electron settings file.
+For Cordova Electron only: It is possible to override this option from the Electron settings file which additionally provides more options.

 > Learn more about [loadURL - BrowserWindow Instance Method](https://electronjs.org/docs/api/browser-window#winloadurlurl-options).

-#### Load a local HTML file using relative path to the `{project_dir}/www` folder
+#### Load a local HTML file using relative path from the `{project_dir}/www` directory

-To load a local HTML file, place your HTML file in the `{project_dir}/www` folder and define desired to load HTML file in the Electron settings file.
+To override the local HTML file, place your HTML file anywhere in the `{project_dir}/www` directory and define the path in the Electron settings file.

  **Example**
 ```json